WillsonHaw/VacBanChecker/README.md

 VanBanChecker provides an easy and handy way to check which player has been banned by Valve Anti-Cheat (VAC).
 [VAC]( https://support.steampowered.com/kb_article.php?p_faqid=370#vacgames) is an automated system used to detect cheats installed on a user’s computer.
 To maintain the integrity of games on Steam, users banned by VAC are banned from playing certain games.

-Use VacBanChecker to help you to find out if there is a cheater on your team!
+Use VacBanChecker to help you find out if there is a cheater on your team!

 ## How to Use